 where Nrate is the decimal equivalent of D0-D15 in the rate generator register.
 Fgen is the scanning trigger frequency, and establishes the rate at which complete scans are initiated.
-The maximum permissible scanning frequency Fgen-max equals the maximum conversion rate, divided by the number of channels in a scan:
+The maximum permissible scanning frequency Fgen-max equals the maximum conversion rate Fconv-max, divided by the number of channels in a scan:

-Fgen-max = Fconv / Nchan,
+Fgen-max = Fconv-max / Nchan,

-where Fconv is 1.0 Mcps (million conversions per second) in multichannel scanning modes (i.e.: Nchan = 2, 4, 8, 16, 32 or 64 channels per scan), and 1.5 Mcps per second in single-channel mode (Nchan = 1).
-Values for Fgen higher than Fgen-max will produce unpredictable results, and are not recommended.
+where Fconv-max is 100 kHz.
+Values for Fgen higher than Fgen-max will produce unpredictable results and are not recommended.
 Table 3.4-5 provides examples of various scan rates and scan sizes.